Oatcake: Plain Web Typography

 Multi-line headings can even contain inline elements.
 This is where things go wrong in many themes:

-This is a long multi-line <h2>
+This is a long multi-line <h2> heading containing

-emphasis, <code tags>
+emphasis, <code tags>, some

-sample output, a couple of <kbd>
+sample output, a couple of <kbd>'s:

 Ctrl + c, underlined text,